-Both of which fall within Scope 3 emissions sources which are currently not reported.
+Both of which fall within Scope 3 emissions sources which are currently not included in the Annual Report.

 Transport data for QinetiQ UK is obtained from the QinetiQ Vehicle Insurance Database which contains records of all vehicles within Scope 1 as defined above.
 This database contains either the distance travelled by each vehicle (typically road going vehicles) or the hours of use (typically Non-Road going Mobile Machinery (NRMM)).
 This database is maintained by the QinetiQ Transport team and is subject to internal spot checks.